The New Qualities for Customer Service Excellence

 I was recently asked to speak about how to build relationships with clients, in this case for a realtor association.
 In preparing for the interview, I got to thinking about customer privacy and how important it is to build a mutually beneficial relationship to respect customers.

 Customers don’t want to be automatically segmented and followed as they go about the web, viewing different sites.
-An article on Business2Community by Owen Ray says that
+An article on Business2Community by Owen Ray says that:

 The tracking cookie is crumbling.
 Smart cookie-blocking technology led by Apple’s Intelligent Tracking Prevention (ITP) and Firefox’s Enhanced Tracking Protection (ETP) now block third-party cookies by default, and even Google’s Chrome will soon get controls that let consumers block cookies.”

-If you want to understand more on the topic of cookies I highly recommend this two-part article.
+If you want to understand more about the topic of cookies, I highly recommend this two-part article.

 Companies that are truly customer centric know that it is important to build a mutually beneficial relationship where there is something for both parties in exchanging information and services.
 Many businesses ask far too much of their customers, with little if anything in return.
-I believe this is one of the major reasons that customers today are becoming sensitive to what and to whom they give any information about their interests, habits, needs and wishes.
+I believe this is one of the major reasons customers today are becoming sensitive to what and to whom they give information about their interests, habits, needs and wishes.
 And why cookies are rapidly becoming a thing of the past.

-I, therefore, thought it was useful to review the major points to keep in mind, when a business wants to collect information about its customers in order to offer products and services that better meet their wants and desires.
+I, therefore, thought it was useful to review the major points to keep in mind when a business wants to collect information about its customers in order to offer products and services that better meet their wants and desires.

 1. Ask Permission to Gather Information